Theresa May

 May remained in the House of Commons as a backbencher until she stood down at the 2024 general election.
 She was elevated to the House of Lords later that year as Baroness May of Maidenhead.
-In historical rankings of prime ministers, academics and journalists have ranked May in the bottom fourth quartile.

 Early life and education

-Theresa May was born on 1 October 1956 in Eastbourne, Sussex.
-She is the only child of Zaidee Mary (née Barnes; 1928–1982) and Hubert Brasier (1917–1981).
+Theresa May was born Theresa Mary Brasier on 1 October 1956 in Eastbourne, East Sussex.
+She is the only child of Zaidee Mary (née Barnes) and Hubert Brasier.
 Her father was a Church of England clergyman (and an Anglo-Catholic) who was chaplain of an Eastbourne hospital.
 He later became vicar of Enstone with Heythrop and finally of St Mary's at Wheatley, to the east of Oxford.
 May's mother was a supporter of the Conservative Party.
 Her father died in 1981, from injuries sustained in a car accident, and her mother of multiple sclerosis the following year.
 May later stated she was "sorry they [her parents] never saw me elected as a Member of Parliament".

 May initially attended Heythrop Primary School, a state school in Heythrop, followed by St. Juliana's Convent School for Girls, a Roman Catholic independent school in Begbroke, which closed in 1984.

 At the age of 13, May won a place at the former Holton Park Girls' Grammar School, a state school in Wheatley.
 During her time as a pupil, the Oxfordshire education system was reorganised, and the school became the new Wheatley Park Comprehensive School.
 May attended the University of Oxford, read geography at St Hugh's College, and graduated with a second class BA degree in 1977.
 She was taught political geography at St Hugh's by John Patten, Baron Patten, a future Conservative Secretary of State for Education under John Major.
 At St Hugh's, May's contemporaries included the barrister Alicia Collinson, wife of May's future deputy Damian Green; businesswoman Louise Patten; and Emma Hood, wife of former Oxford University Vice-Chancellor John Hood.

 May worked at a bakery on Saturdays to earn pocket money and was a "tall, fashion-conscious young woman who from an early age spoke of her ambition to be the first woman prime minister," according to those who knew her.
 A university friend, Pat Frankland, said, "I cannot remember a time when she did not have political ambitions."